ClinVar Miner

 Submitter RCV SCV Clinical significance Condition Last evaluated Review status Method Comment

-GeneDx RCV000115319 SCV000149228 uncertain significance not provided 2022-08-17 criteria provided, single submitter clinical testing Not observed at significant frequency in large population cohorts (gnomAD); In silico analysis supports that this missense variant does not alter protein structure/function; Has not been previously published as pathogenic or benign to our knowledge
+GeneDx RCV000115319 SCV000149228 uncertain significance not provided 2024-05-24 criteria provided, single submitter clinical testing Not observed at significant frequency in large population cohorts (gnomAD); In silico analysis indicates that this missense variant does not alter protein structure/function; Has not been previously published as pathogenic or benign to our knowledge

-Invitae RCV000553041 SCV000623333 uncertain significance Bloom syndrome 2022-09-23 criteria provided, single submitter clinical testing This sequence change replaces isoleucine, which is neutral and non-polar, with valine, which is neutral and non-polar, at codon 1376 of the BLM protein (p.Ile1376Val).
+Labcorp Genetics (formerly Invitae), Labcorp RCV000553041 SCV000623333 uncertain significance Bloom syndrome 2025-01-28 criteria provided, single submitter clinical testing This sequence change replaces isoleucine, which is neutral and non-polar, with valine, which is neutral and non-polar, at codon 1376 of the BLM protein (p.Ile1376Val).
 This variant is present in population databases (rs587779892, gnomAD 0.0009%).
 This variant has not been reported in the literature in individuals affected with BLM-related conditions.
 ClinVar contains an entry for this variant (Variation ID: 127511).
-Algorithms developed to predict the effect of missense changes on protein structure and function output the following: SIFT: "Tolerated"; PolyPhen-2: "Benign"; Align-GVGD: "Class C0".
+An algorithm developed to predict the effect of missense changes on protein structure and function outputs the following: PolyPhen-2: "Benign".
 The valine amino acid residue is found in multiple mammalian species, which suggests that this missense change does not adversely affect protein function.
 In summary, the available evidence is currently insufficient to determine the role of this variant in disease.
 Therefore, it has been classified as a Variant of Uncertain Significance.

-Ambry Genetics RCV001021918 SCV001183594 uncertain significance Hereditary cancer-predisposing syndrome 2023-01-04 criteria provided, single submitter clinical testing The p.I1376V variant (also known as c.4126A>G), located in coding exon 21 of the BLM gene, results from an A to G substitution at nucleotide position 4126.
-The isoleucine at codon 1376 is replaced by valine, an amino acid with highly similar properties.
-This amino acid position is not well conserved in available vertebrate species, and valine is the reference amino acid in other vertebrate species.
-In addition, this alteration is predicted to be tolerated by in silico analysis.
-Since supporting evidence is limited at this time, the clinical significance of this alteration remains unclear.
+Ambry Genetics RCV001021918 SCV001183594 uncertain significance Hereditary cancer-predisposing syndrome 2023-08-22 criteria provided, single submitter clinical testing The c.4126A>G (p.I1376V) alteration is located in exon 22 (coding exon 21) of the BLM gene.
+This alteration results from a A to G substitution at nucleotide position 4126, causing the isoleucine (I) at amino acid position 1376 to be replaced by a valine (V).
+Based on insufficient or conflicting evidence, the clinical significance of this alteration remains unclear.

 Illumina Laboratory Services, Illumina RCV000553041 SCV001279114 uncertain significance Bloom syndrome 2018-03-02 criteria provided, single submitter clinical testing This variant was observed in the ICSL laboratory as part of a predisposition screen in an ostensibly healthy population.
 It had not been previously curated by ICSL or reported in the Human Gene Mutation Database (HGMD: prior to June 1st, 2018), and was therefore a candidate for classification through an automated scoring system.
 Utilizing variant allele frequency, disease prevalence and penetrance estimates, and inheritance mode, an automated score was calculated to assess if this variant is too frequent to cause the disease.
 Based on the score, this variant could not be ruled out of causing disease and therefore its association with disease required further investigation.
 A literature search was performed for the gene, cDNA change, and amino acid change (if applicable).
 No publications were found based on this search.
 This variant was therefore classified as a variant of unknown significance for this disease.